Susan Dart Butler: Career

-In 1917, Butler became the treasurer and highest-ranking member of the Charleston branch in the NAAP.
+In 1917, Butler became the treasurer and highest-ranking member of the Charleston branch in the NAACP.
 One of the campaigns of the newly established branch was for Black teachers to teach Black youth in the schools and in 1920, the school district began to employ African American teachers.
 In 1918, she ended her millinery business and returned to Reverend Dart's school to reestablish the kindergarten program after his death.

 As a member of the Charleston Interracial Committee, Butler and other prominent women within the community, including her mother Julia and Clelia McGowan the city's first alderwoman, turned their attention to convincing residents of Charleston of the need for a library.
 McGowan began to distribute traveling libraries throughout South Carolina.
 Butler happened to see a young student request a poetry book that her school didn't have from Dart Hall and recognized chaired a subcommittee to survey the quality and condition of books found in local black schools, churches and civic organizations.
 The survey found that many books were in poor condition.

 In 1927, Butler opened a reading room three days a week for African Americans at Dart Hall.
 The room was previously used for printing the newspaper Southern Reporter from 1905 to 1913 and the damage to the floor prompted Butler to replace the floorboards.
 She used books from her father's collection, operating the room at her expense.
 The Charleston Free Library was founded in 1929 with financing from the Rosenwald Fund and the Carnegie Fund.
 The library received much of the funding because of Dart Hall because the funds were looking to finance libraries for Black patrons.
 The library consisted of two branches, one for White patrons and the other, Dart Hall, for Black patrons.
 White patrons were able to use the temporary location until the library was completed but Black patrons needed to wait until July 1931 when Charleston Free Library adopted Dart Hall as a branch.
 The Dart family rented it to Charleston County for $1 a year until 1952 when the County purchased it as a branch.